jre247/load-monitoring/README.md

 2) Make sure node is in your system PATH

-3) Run the following command in Terminal/Cmd:
+3) Run the following commands in Terminal if you're on a Mac or Command Prompt if you're on Windows:
-    "npm install bower -g"
+    a) "npm install bower -g"

-4) Make sure bower is in your system PATH

-5) Run the following command in Terminal/Cmd:
-    "npm install gulp -g"
+    b) "npm install gulp -g"

-6) Make sure gulp is in your system PATH
+4) Make sure bower and gulp are in your system PATH

 -----------------------------------------------------------------------------